sabagh1994/PGVAE/README.md

    Navigate to `notebooks` folder and run the jupyter notebook `ds_generator.ipynb`.
 This will create,

     1. Train sets for semi-synthetic GB1 and PhoQ, AAV, PINN and GMM benchamrk tasks, at varying imbalance ratios and separation levels.
     2. Oracles used for protein benchmark tasks.
+   Oracles will be stored in `oracles` directory, and train sets will be stored at a separate folder for each benchmark task in `sample_trainset` directory.
+   Note that GMM and PINN won't have any oracles stored.
+GMM oracle can be constructed with its parameter specification which is stored within each instance of train set, e.g., `sample_trainset/gmm/ds0.npz`.
+PINN oracle is generated from `datasets/pinn_poisson.npz` when its instance is created in `scripts/run_mbo.py` script.

     </details>